dashrf-tcbn/eslint-plugin-nosql-mgdb/README.md

 # eslint-plugin-nosql-mgdb
-an eslint plugin to check if there is a vulnerable to injection code in node.js + mongodb .js files and my project for cp432 computer security course at Srinakharinwirot University
+is an eslint plugin to check if there is a vulnerable to injection code in node.js + mongodb .js files and is my project for cp432 computer security course at Srinakharinwirot University

 ## How this plugin works
 this plugin is designed to mitigate nosql injection attacks by using knownledge about nosql injections from  https://github.com/lirantal/nodejssecurity/blob/master/manuscript/injections.md